Tax Clinic Wins 8th Circuit Appeal

 The client, a Somali immigrant named Isaak Abdi Ibrahim, who does not speak English, had erroneously filed a “head of household” tax return based on bad advice from a tax preparer—a situation tax lawyers see frequently.
 The court’s June 10 decision vindicated the clinic’s arguments that Ibrahim is entitled to amend his return and claim tax credits and refunds due to him under his correct filing status, and rejected the IRS’s contention that he was barred from doing so by technical procedural rules.

-More information on the case can be found here.
 To read the opinion of the 8th Circuit’s three-judge panel, click here.
-DiPietro, who was recently named a teaching fellow in the Law School’s Center for New Americans and the Tax Clinic, is also the recipient of a 2015-17 Brunswick Public Service Fellowship from the ABA Section of Taxation; details about that honor can be found here.
+DiPietro, who was recently named a teaching fellow in the Law School’s Center for New Americans and the Tax Clinic, is also the recipient of a 2015-17 Brunswick Public Service Fellowship from the ABA Section of Taxation.